-Dr. Velleca joined G1 as chief executive officer in 2014.
+Dr. Velleca joined G1 as Chief Executive Officer in 2014.
 Previously, he was at CGI Pharmaceuticals, where he guided the company from its inception through its establishment as a drug discovery company that brought multiple drug candidates into clinical trials.
-After CGI was acquired by Gilead Sciences, Dr. Velleca served as a senior advisor to Gilead in R&D Strategy and Corporate Development.
+After Gilead Sciences acquired CGI, Dr. Velleca served as a senior advisor to Gilead in R&D Strategy and Corporate Development.
 Earlier in his career, Dr. Velleca was an attending physician at Yale New Haven Hospital and on the faculty of the Yale University School of Medicine.

 Dr. Velleca earned an M.D. and Ph.D. from Washington University in St. Louis, and a B.S. from Yale University.
-He has served on the board of directors and scientific advisory boards of several biotechnology companies, including Intellikine, an oncology therapeutics company that was acquired by Takeda in 2011.
-He most recently served as executive vice president at The Leukemia & Lymphoma Society.
+He has served on the boards of directors and scientific advisory boards of several biotechnology companies, including Intellikine, an oncology therapeutics company acquired by Takeda in 2011.
+He most recently served as Executive Vice President at the Leukemia & Lymphoma Society.

-Dr. Malik joined G1 as chief medical officer in 2014.
-Most recently, he served as chief medical officer and management board member at Agennix AG, where he was responsible for research and development.
-Prior to Agennix AG, he served as chief medical officer at Adherex Technologies, where he directed the company's global regulatory strategy and clinical development programs.
+Dr. Malik joined G1 in 2014.
+Most recently, he served as Chief Medical Officer and management board member at Agennix AG, where he was responsible for research and development.
+Prior to Agennix AG, he served as Chief Medical Officer at Adherex Technologies, where he directed the company's global regulatory strategy and clinical development programs.
 Dr. Malik also served in oncology clinical development positions at EMD Pharmaceuticals and Bristol-Myers Squibb.
 Dr. Malik currently serves on the Board of Directors of Meryx, Inc.

 Chief Scientific Officer